2023 Northwest Territories Income Tax Calculator

 College Education Expense

-Post-secondary students in the Northwest Territories can claim tuition tax credits for fees paid for qualifying educational programs at eligible institutions.
-Additionally, unused credits from prior years can be carried forward to reduce future tax burdens.
+Post-secondary students in the Northwest Territories can get tuition tax credits for fees paid for approved educational programs at qualifying institutions.
+Also, students can carry forward unused credits from previous years to lower their future tax payments.

 Mental Health Credits